Silicon carbide: Production

 A modified Lely process involving induction heating in graphite crucibles yields even larger single crystals of 4 inches (10 cm) in diameter, having a section 81 times larger compared to the conventional Lely process.
+Silicon carbide wafers are often grown using this method, known in the industry as physical vapor transport with a seed wafer made of SiC.
+SiC powder is heated until it sublimes, and then the SiC vapor cools and deposits below the seed crystal.

-Cubic SiC is usually grown by the more expensive process of chemical vapor deposition (CVD) of silane, hydrogen and nitrogen.
+Cubic SiC is usually grown by the more expensive process of chemical vapor deposition (CVD) of silane, hydrogen, and nitrogen.
 Homoepitaxial and heteroepitaxial SiC layers can be grown employing both gas and liquid phase approaches.